 - Follow the practice of Continuity of Care

 Month of May Teacher Bonus Fund Drive.
 Show your appreciation by donating to our teacher bonus fund.
 You can add to May tuition or start a monthly donation at any time.
-Teachers will receive this bonus in June.
+We split this bonus among all teachers in June.

 May 4-8 Teacher Appreciation Week